 The Trust is committed to fully implementing the national guidance and has published a “Learning from Deaths” policy which outlines its processes for identifying, reviewing and learning from deaths and the roles and responsibilities for staff involved in that process.
 This is available by following the link below.

 If you have any concerns about the death of a loved one, please contact our Patient Relations Team on the contact details given below.
-They will discuss these with you and can arrange for a full mortality review to take place and/or for you to discuss your concerns with a clinician if that would be helpful.

 Patient Relations Team